 Also called bitter berry and bird berry, the common names don’t really sell chokecherries.
 If you look back historically though, they’re one of the most widely used native berries by Native American peoples across the country.
 They’re a part of a number of traditional recipes, including pemmican, which was a staple of native peoples and fir trappers on the frontier.

 The problem with chokecherries is that they’re bitter until they’re dead ripe.
-At that point, the bitterness fades and they’re actually really delicious eaten fresh off the plant.
-The fruit start out bright red, but ripen to near black.
+At that point, the bitterness fades and they’re actually really delicious, eaten fresh off the plant.
+The fruits start out bright red, but ripen to near black.

 That said, they’re even better when they’re prepared using the traditional methods.
 Each chokecherry only has a small amount of edible flesh around a large pit, and the raw pits contain toxins, just like most stone fruits (plums, peaches, etc).
 The pit is nutrient-dense like an almond, but not much use with the toxin present.